YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios-ACC/Scenario07/README.md

 git adcom "updated the appvault ID" git push
 ```
-Check that the repo is up to date
+Check that the repo is up to date:
 <p align="center"><img src="Images/Gitea_repo_update.png"></p>

 Now, let's modify the ArgoCD CR to remove the exclude filter:
 ```bash
 $ rke1